 Our History and Ethos

 Founded in 1976, The Calvert Trust was the inspiration of John Fryer-Spedding, whose vision was to enable people with disabilities to benefit from outdoor activities in the countryside.

 Little Crosthwaite is built around an 18th century farmhouse and byre, and can cater for up to 60 guests.
 Rooms are specifically designed to enable the care of those with profound and complex disabilities with a full range of additional specialist equipment available on request.

-The Calvert Trust has been built upon the spirit of our visitors and continues to concentrate on challenging disability through outdoor adventure, helping our guests find out “It’s what you can do that counts”.
+The Calvert Trust has been built upon the spirit of our visitors and continues to concentrate on challenging disability through outdoor adventure, helping our guests find out that “It’s what you can do that counts”.

-We have an ethical and sustainable approach to our business, whether it is from using local suppliers for our kitchens and local contractors to ensure the smooth running of our facilities, or the use of eco-friendly power and water sources.
+We have an ethical and sustainable approach to our business, from using local suppliers for our kitchens and local contractors to ensure the smooth running of our facilities, or the use of eco-friendly power and water sources.
 Everything we do takes into account our environment and sense of place and community.

 We also recognise the support we get from the wider Cumbria community, whether for fundraising, which equates to a third of our operating income, volunteers who use their time to help us deliver our activities, or our Trustees who oversee the smooth running of the centre and ensure we deliver our charitable objectives.